Lesson Ideas and Activities

 The summer holidays are a time to relax and to have fun with family and friends, although there are times when we wonder how we are going to keep our children entertained as the weeks go by and they are itching for something to do!

-Here are some fun summer activities for your children to enjoy outdoors over the holidays, which support the Early Years Foundation Stage seven areas of learning.
+Here are some fun and free summer holiday activities for your children to enjoy outdoors over the holidays, which support the Early Years Foundation Stage seven areas of learning.
 Why not set your class a summer holiday challenge?!

 1. A Summer Theatre Performance for Communication and Language